AndrewMcM98/The-Boathouse-Restaurant/README.md

 ## What does it do?

 This a website providing detail and information for a mockup restaurant based in Garryvoe, Co.
 Cork, Ireland.
-This website has been created to offer customers additional detail about the opening hours, menu, prices, location and about information for the company to give a customer insight into the products on offer, and who we are.
+This website has been created to offer customers additional detail about the opening hours, menu, prices, location and about information for the company, to give a customer insight into the products on offer, and who we are.
 Additionally, as this is a mock-up website, I used that Code Institute form dump to demonstrate the forms functionality.

 ## User Experience